 - $39,617 ($45,207 married filing jointly) with one qualifying child

 - $15,010 ($20,600 married filing jointly) with no qualifying children

 Your income and number of qualifying children will determine the actual amount of your credit.
 For tax year 2017 the maximum credits are as follows:

 - $6,318 with three or more qualifying children

 - $510 with no qualifying children

 What is a qualifying child?

-- Age – Generally, your child must be under 19, or under 24 if a student; or any age if permanently and totally disabled.
+- Age: Generally, your child must be under 19, under 24 if they are a student, or any age if permanently and totally disabled.